anhthi-ieig/curiculum-vitae/script.md

 - Project: HotSchedules - a platform for restaurant management from inventory to cash reconciliations
 - Tech stacks: ReactJS, Redux Observable, MongoDB, NodeJS
 - Contribution
   .
-As a fresher, I strictly follow and learn the coding standards, processes of software development, and business domain.
+As a fresher, I strictly follow and learn the coding standards, process of software development, and business domain.
 Thanks for it, I'm able to handle user stories up to 8 points
   .
 Actively learned and worked as a backend developer to be flexible in delivering tasks

 # Education